 - Prolonged erections greater than 4 hours in duration and priapism (painful erections greater than 6 hours in duration) have been reported with other PDE5 inhibitors.
 Patients should seek emergency treatment for an erection that lasts longer than 4 hours.
 If not treated immediately, penile tissue damage and permanent loss of potency could result.
 Use with caution in patients with anatomical deformation of the penis or in patients with conditions that may predispose them to priapism.

 - Physicians should advise patients to stop use of all PDE5 inhibitors, including STENDRA, and seek medical attention in the event of a sudden loss of vision in one or both eyes.
-This may be a sign of nonarteritic anterior ischemic optic neuropathy (NAION), a cause of decreased vision including permanent loss of vision that has been reported rarely postmarketing in temporal association with the use of all PDE5 inhibitors.
-Discuss with patients the increased risk of NAION in patients with a history of NAION.
+This may be a sign of nonarteritic anterior ischemic optic neuropathy (NAION), a cause of decreased vision including permanent loss of vision.
+STENDRA should be used with caution, and only when the anticipated benefits outweigh the risks, in patients with a history of NAION.

 - Use of PDE5 inhibitors has been associated with sudden decrease or loss of hearing, which may be accompanied by tinnitus or dizziness.
 It is not possible to determine whether these events are related directly to the use of PDE5 inhibitors or to other factors.
 Patients experiencing these symptoms should be advised to stop taking STENDRA and seek prompt medical attention.